 If timing is important in your planning, we recommend you get your procedure scheduled now.
-Available dates are always in demand and it will take a few weeks to get your Visa.
-Your deposit secures your position, and if for any reason you do not qualify or cannot travel, it’s 100% refundable.
+Available dates are always in demand and it will take up to six weeks to get your Medical Visa.
+Your deposit secures your position, and if for any reason you do not qualify or cannot travel, it is refundable less admin charges and subject to the scheduling of your procedure.
+Should a refund be required for a medical reason, deposits will be refunded based on reasonable processing time (allow approx. 30 days).
 There is no financial risk to booking early.

-In proceeding with our application for the ICMS, we have also adopted the philosophy and strict guidelines of the International Cellular Medicine Society (ICMS) and it is our view that all current therapies meet these requirements as of March, 2012:
+The CCSVI Clinic has also adopted the philosophy and guidelines of the International Cellular Medicine Society (ICMS) and it is our view that all current therapies meet these requirements as of March, 2012:

 Basic Tenets of Cell Based Medicine